Wyll Stanway: 2024–25

+2025–26

 Stanway gave a highlight performance in October 2025, when Barrow played away at league leaders Walsall.
 Having kept three clean sheets in his previous four games, Stanway made eleven saves as Barrow went down to ten players in the 2–1 victory, setting season records for most saves in a game and ending Walsall's eight-game unbeaten run.
 He was named man of the match and selected to the League Two team of the week.
 Manager Andy Whing described him as "an old school keeper who comes for crosses.
 He's big, tall.
 He's learning the game."
 Stanway produced another good performance in their next game with seven saves in a draw to Barnet, after again having a player sent off.

+Barrow then experienced a winless streak of six games before the winter break, with Whing and his assistant fired in December; the second time in Stanway's two years at Barrow that the manager was dismissed mid-season, he felt it was "a massive shame" but an opportunity for the team to reflect on how they could raise their level.
+Though with only five clean sheets by January 2026, Stanway ranked second for most saves per 90 in the league and, over the winter break, both Milton Keynes Dons F.C. and Bristol Rovers F.C. approached Barrow to acquire him.
+MK Dons were (successfully) chasing promotion to EFL League One and wanted to bolster their squad with a shot-stopping goalkeeper and development talent, while Bristol Rovers sought a number one choice for goal.
+With Stanway as Barrow's only fit goalkeeping option, they were unwilling to let him go and were indeed seeking their own back-up goalkeeper during the window; they refused MK Dons' offer and Bristol Rovers chose to walk away from negotiations.

+Ending up in the relegation battle to remain in League Two, Stanway acknowledged that their last two games were tough and it may require the best performances of their season to stay up.
+On 2 May 2026, following a 1–2 defeat to Newport County, Barrow were relegated to the National League.
+Stanway made 45 appearances and conceded 73 goals across all competitions in the 2025–26 season; at the end of the season, Barrow triggered the one-year extension option in Stanway's contract.

+Cheltenham Town

+Barrow did not play Stanway during their 2026–27 pre-season due to negotiations with other clubs wanting to sign him.
+On 18 July 2026, Cheltenham Town F.C. announced that they had bought Stanway, keeping him in League Two.

 International career

 In March 2024, he was called up to the England national football C team as one of two step 2 players in the squad, debuting as a substitute in a match against Wales C.